AntoniosBarotsis/Blog/content/posts/PoSharp/index.md

 be detected so I eventually made a merge request that made everything work through Gradle which took a bit of fiddling around until everything started working again but at least the classloaders were not complaining anymore.

-Another issue I had was getting the pipeline to work on an Ubuntu image which I seemed to also have some classloader issues because the test methods could not get invoked.
+Another issue I had was getting the pipeline to work on an Ubuntu image which seemed to also have some classloader issues because the test methods could not get invoked.
 In case anyone is willing to take a look and potentially fix it, here's the [pipeline run](https://github.com/AntoniosBarotsis/Po-Sharp/runs/5428580842?check_suite_focus=true) and the [pipeline yml file](https://github.com/AntoniosBarotsis/Po-Sharp/blob/152fbbdeb5b570024a4210e2563f3295459ef9cf/.github/workflows/workflow.yml).